Spring Garden Revival

 Wayland Building Department Requirements for Grading Permits & Site Plan Approvals

-Grading projects in Wayland often require permits if earthwork exceeds 50–100 cubic yards or if grade changes surpass certain heights.
-Site plan submissions must include existing and proposed contours, drainage calculations, and may undergo engineering review for complex work.
-Zoning compliance is critical: maintain setbacks, adhere to maximum slopes (typically 33% or 3:1), and respect lot coverage limits.
+Grading projects in Wayland often require permits when cut or fill volumes exceed 50–100 cubic yards or when grade changes surpass specified heights.
+Site plan submissions must include existing and proposed contours, drainage calculations, and may require engineering review for complex work.
+Zoning compliance is critical, including maintaining setbacks, adhering to a maximum slope of 33% (3:1 ratio), and observing lot coverage limits.
 Homeowners’ association (HOA) guidelines may also apply.
-Inspection procedures include as-built surveys, compaction testing, drainage verification, and a certificate of completion before final approval.
+Inspection procedures typically involve as-built surveys, compaction testing, drainage verification, and issuance of a certificate of completion upon satisfactory review.

 Wayland Building Department